Build an Automated Prompt Evaluation Pipeline with LLM-as-Judge

 Analyzing Results with Statistical Significance

 Variant A averaged 3.8 and variant B averaged 4.1.
 Is B actually better, or did it just get lucky on a few test cases?
-This is the same question that runs through every A/B test in the industry, and I have learned the hard way that eyeballing averages leads to wrong conclusions about half the time.
+Eyeballing averages leads to wrong conclusions more often than you would expect — which is exactly why we built the permutation test.

-What does the p-value actually mean?
+With those synthetic scores, the permutation test should return a p-value near zero — confirming the gap is extremely unlikely to occur by chance.
 A p-value of 0.03 means: "If there were truly no difference between these two prompts, we would see a gap this large only 3% of the time."
-The standard threshold is 0.05 — below that, the difference is statistically significant.
+Below 0.05 is the standard threshold for statistical significance.

 With only three test cases, the p-values will likely be high — not significant.
 This is expected.
 Three data points give very low statistical power.
 In a real evaluation with 20+ test cases, these same score differences would likely cross the significance threshold.